ChuksJoshuaa/Storefront/README.md

 After we create an account we can use those credentials to get a token

-To get a token first we need to request
+To get a token first we need to request.

 ```
 http http://127.0.0.1:8000/auth/jwt/create